vlucas/Spot/README.md

 Spot PHP ORM
 ============
-For RDBMS (Currently only has a MySQL adapter)
+For RDBMS (Currently has a MySQL and Sqlite adapter)

 Using Spot In Your Project
 --------------------------